 Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 In accordance with IAS 24, key management personnel are those having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly, including any directors (executive and non-executive) of the Company.
-The following table shows the compensation paid to key management personnel during the first two quarter of financial years 2017 and 2016, being the six months ended September 30, 2016 and 2015.
+The following table shows the compensation paid to key management personnel during the first three quarters of financial years 2017 and 2016, being the nine months ended December 31, 2016 and 2015.